-- Official undergraduate record(s), translated into English, including the following:

-a. subjects studied, chronologically or by field b. grades earned c. examinations (school, state, national, passed and date) - d. diplomas, certificates, degrees earned and dates - 2.
-Official results of the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 and the Test of Written English (TWE) with a minimum score of 5.
-This requirement is waived for applicants from countries in which English is the native language. - 2.
-A \$25.00, non-refundable application fee (U.S. Currency). - 3.
+- 1. Official undergraduate record(s), translated into English, including the following: - a. subjects studied, chronologically or by field - b. grades earned - c. examinations (school, state, national, passed and date) - d. diplomas, certificates, degrees earned and dates - 2.
+Official results indicating English proficiency - Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (Computer based score of 213), and - Test of Written English (TWE) with a minimum score of 5; - MELAB score of 80, or - IELTS score of 6.5.

+This requirement is waived for applicants from countries in which English is the native language.

+- 2. A \$25.00, non-refundable application fee (US Currency). - 3.
 Financial statement from a bank, government agency, or other financial institution indicating the financial resources of the applicant or the sponsor of the applicant.
 (Madonna University has no financial aid program for foreign students.)